lhanson/cognition-caps/README.md

 * Write a database migration from ExpressionEngine/MySQL into SimpleDb.
   - Move images from old hosting to S3
+* Write a canonicalization wrapper/route. no-www, no trailing slash, all lowercase URLs.
 * Maybe have each cap image's background switch to a highlighted green version on hover
 * Make sure Jetty is returning Content-Type headers
 * Add a history tracking entity.
 When a cap attribute is changed, store a